Updated on 2023-03-01 GMT+08:00

 What Is CCI

-That is not the case with CCI.
-Under the serverless model, CCI allows you to directly create and use containerized workloads on the console or by using kubectl or Kubernetes APIs, and pay only for the resources consumed by these workloads.
+CCI uses the serverless model that allows you to directly create and use containerized workloads on the console or by calling kubectl or Kubernetes APIs, and pay only for the resources consumed by these workloads.

 Figure 1 Using CCI